Jithinsreenilayam/UAE-property-market--analysis/Real_Estate Project/docs/business_insights.md

 ---

-## Insight 7 — Studio Segment Is RERA-Registered More Than 3BR Units
+## Studio Segment Is RERA-Registered More Than 3BR Units

 **Finding:**
 Studios have a higher RERA compliance rate (79.4%) than 3BR apartments (60.1%).